jason0x43/spellingcee/README.md

 # SpellingCee

-A word game inspired by the NYT Spelling Bee
+A clone of the [NYT Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) game with some additional features (eventually).